-You should bring everything you may need to prove your case.
-This will likely include:
+You should bring everything you may need to prove your case to court.
+This may include:

-- You should also bring any witnesses that you would like the judge to hear.
+- Any witnesses that you would like the judge to hear

 What to expect when you come to court

-One of three things will happen when you come for your trial date:
+One of 3 things will happen when you come for your trial date:

 - Bench trial

-The case could be dismissed because the landlord did not follow the specific procedure required to start an eviction case.
+The case could be dismissed because the landlord didn’t follow the specific procedure required to start an eviction case.
 This is called a procedural error.
 For example, if the service date or entry date were too early or too late, the court may decide to dismiss the case.

-The landlord, for a variety of reasons, may also decide to voluntarily dismiss the case.
+The landlord, for a variety of reasons, can also decide to voluntarily dismiss the case.

-- In courts that do not have mediators, the landlord and tenant can negotiate directly.
+In courts that don’t have mediators, the landlord and tenant can negotiate directly.

-- If you cannot reach an agreement through mediation or negotiation, you have the right to have your case heard before a judge.
-It is a good idea to try mediation or negotiation first, and if you do not reach an agreement you think is reasonable, you can have your case heard before the judge the same day.
+If you can’t reach an agreement through mediation or negotiation, you have the right to have your case heard before a judge.
+It’s a good idea to try mediation or negotiation first, and if you don’t reach an agreement you think is reasonable, you can have your case heard before the judge the same day.

-- If you reach a settlement, you will not go to trial that day.
+If you reach a settlement, you won’t go to trial that day.
 The judge or a clerk-magistrate may review and sign the settlement agreement.
-You will receive a copy of the signed agreement after the judge or the clerk-magistrate signs it.
+You’ll receive a copy of the signed agreement after the judge or the clerk-magistrate signs it.

-- If you do not reach an agreement to settle the case and have not requested a jury trial, you will have a trial before a judge.
+If you don’t reach an agreement to settle the case and haven’t requested a jury trial, you will have a trial before a judge.
 Your case will likely be heard on the same day.

-- After the judge hears your case, the judge typically takes the case “under advisement,” which means he or she will not decide right away but will think about it and write a decision.
+After the judge hears your case, the judge typically takes the case “under advisement,” which means they will not decide right away but will think about it and write a decision.
 You will receive a written decision, sometimes as early as a few days to a week after trial, telling you the outcome.
-Read the judge’s decision and seek help understanding anything that is not clear to you.
+Read the judge’s decision and get help if there is anything that isn’t clear to you.

-- If you requested a jury trial and did not waive that right, a trial may not happen that day.
-If your trial does not happen that day, you will get a notice from the court telling you when your trial will be.
+If you requested a jury trial and didn’t waive that right, a trial may not happen that day.
+If your trial doesn’t happen that day, you will get a notice from the court telling you when your trial will be.